 Since left-handed gamers are considered a small minority of the general video game player base, certain expectations need to change.

 New left-handed players require more time to adjust their aim than the standard gamer in First-Person Shooters (FPSs).
-Casual left-handers might also mix up button combos more frequently when playing fighting games like Mortal Kombat™ or Tekken™ unless using specialised gaming sticks.
+Casual left-handers might also mix up button combos more frequently when playing fighting games like Mortal Kombat™ or Tekken™ unless using specialized gaming sticks.

 Sadly, nobody cares about the other players’ handedness in any online game as long as everyone keeps their team scores high.
 Even if you feel like you’re at a disadvantage by playing the game using your left hand, no one will give you a pass for making mistakes, especially when everyone is vying for the win.